emukidid/wakemii/readme.md

 * VGMStream integration for loads more files

 ## Building
-Have a working devKitPro & libOGC2 setup, then hack at GRRLIB to get it building and placed in the correct portlibs location (until a proper updated/packaged version exists).
+Have a working devKitPro & libogc2 setup, along with grrlib installed via pacman.
 After that, just type make and it should compile.

 ## CREDITS
  * [libOGC2](https://github.com/extremscorner/libogc2): [Extrems]